Funding Your Conference Attendance

 Student Equity and Achievement funds (SEA) on your campus may include professional learning as part of their Student Equity plan.
 If you aren’t already, become friends with the person overseeing these funds and make your case for funding the conference.
 Presenters for every conference session are required to show how their work aligns with the state's equity work.

 Justification: “I would like to attend the Strengthening Student Success Conference (SSSC) and am asking for funding from SEA.
 The SSSC is designed by and for California community college practitioners to share best practices and learn from each other.
 All breakout sessions at the conference link their content with the equity work of the state in support of the Chancellor’s Office’s Vision for Success and our own college’s equity plan.
-This year’s theme—Teaching and Learning at a Crossroads: Where do we go from here?—reminds us of long-standing inequities in student outcomes and inspires us to chart new paths to create necessary changes to meet our students’ needs.
+This year’s theme—Co-Creating a Liberatory Future—compels us to frame our teaching and learning in a way that co-creates with students a more just and equitable institution where students are given agency and leadership in their own learning; where learning environments are actively inclusive and honor the differences among people; and where campuses value and actively advocate for equitable treatment of all who come to learn.

 Sessions that you can highlight to help make your case for using funding to attend the conference:

 Justification: “I would like to attend the Strengthening Student Success Conference (SSSC), and I am asking for funding from Guided Pathways.
 The SSSC is designed by and for California community college practitioners to share best practices and learn from each other.
 A number of sessions are about Guided Pathways specifically.
-This year’s theme—Teaching and Learning at a Crossroads: Where do we go from here?—reminds us of long-standing inequities in student outcomes and inspires us to chart new paths to create necessary changes to meet our students’ needs.
-It also invites us to begin a new journey that includes students as partners to close opportunity gaps for everyone.
+This year’s theme—Co-Creating a Liberatory Future—compels us to frame our teaching and learning in a way that co-creates with students a more just and equitable institution where students are given agency and leadership in their own learning; where learning environments are actively inclusive and honor the differences among people; and where campuses value and actively advocate for equitable treatment of all who come to learn.

 Sessions that you can highlight to help make your case for using funding to attend the conference: